 If mindful listening is not currently one of your strong points, now is the perfect time to be brave and build capability, and as you do, be honest with people.
 Better to make a concerted, clunky effort and be authentic rather than inauthentic surface acting or doing nothing at all.

 If you are a leader of leaders, how are you creating the space and environment for your immediate team to confide in you and each other?
 According to Mary Mesaglio, Research Analyst at Gartner, in these times the leader’s primary responsibility is to keep the team safe, cohesive and productive4.

-You cannot have a safe and cohesive team if you don’t prioritise conversations where people have the space and permission to explore feelings/thoughts without judgement or being seen as weak.
+You cannot be a good leader and have a safe and cohesive team if you don’t prioritise conversations where people have the space and permission to explore feelings/thoughts without judgement or being seen as weak.
 This does not just happen; it has to be prioritised and built into interactions, both in a group setting as a team and in individual conversations.

 Step Four: Start the conversation